Day trips · national parks · mountain towns · scenic drives

-Best Day Trips from Salt Lake City
+Best day trips from Salt Lake City.

 Salt Lake City sits at the center of Utah's most spectacular landscapes.
 Within a few hours, you can reach bison-filled islands, crystal caves, and some of the most dramatic national parks on Earth.